MakerBay/Coral_Reef_Mapping_Drone/README.md

 [Learn some of the basics on GitHub](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Check out this link for some quick cheats on how to use and document on GitHub.

 [Project managment](https://docs.google.com/spreadsheets/d/1fuoXyMHSuvo87rrXIIrsM-g60LUAh8bwrJWMOnM1X2o/edit#gid=1437098180).
-Browse our internal project managment doccument for thins like Road-Map Feature List, Timeline, Purchasing List, Components wich list, etc.
+Browse our internal project managment doccument for things like a Road-Map / Feature List, Timeline, Purchasing List, Components Wish-list, etc.

 ## Step 3: Show-Up